 Let’s look at two contrasting examples to highlight just a few of these factors:

 2.Mr Smith’s bakery in Netherseal: Very niche, local market.
 In competition with local supermarkets all with significant social media presence.
 They are tweeting to a handful of engaged people; average age of customer is 65 – probably not even on Twitter.
 They probably make £2.50 every time someone enters the store.
-Brand awareness and loyalty is going to be marginally effected by social media engagement – probably best kept in house.
+Brand awareness and loyalty are going to be marginally affected by social media engagement – probably best kept in-house.